MyFitnessPal vs NutraSafe — cost, free plan, and how each compares

 Try NutraSafe

 Free to download.
 Log up to 25 foods/day with barcode scanning + grade and up to 5 reactions on the free tier — no ads.
-NutraSafe Pro (£3.99/month, iOS, monthly only) unlocks vitamin and mineral tracking against UK NRVs, AI Coach, allergen warning detail, AI meal scan and full reaction-pattern analysis.
+NutraSafe Pro (£3.99/month or £34.99/year, iOS) unlocks vitamin and mineral tracking against UK NRVs, AI Coach, allergen warning detail, AI meal scan and full reaction-pattern analysis.

 Get NutraSafe on the App Store